d12frosted/elpa-mirror/stable-melpa/key-assist-readme.txt

      (define-key my-mode-map "?"
                  'my-mode-keybinding-cheatsheet-launcher)

-  See the docstrings for functions `key-assist' and `key-assist--get-cmds' for the description of ARGS that can be used to customize the output.
+  See the docstrings for functions 'key-assist' and 'key-assist--get-cmds' for the description of ARGS that can be used to customize the output.

 ; Configuration:

-  Two variables are available to exclude items from the presentation list: `key-assist-exclude-cmds' and `key-assist-exclude-regexps'.
+  Two variables are available to exclude items from the presentation list: 'key-assist-exclude-cmds' and 'key-assist-exclude-regexps'.
 See there for further information.

 ; Compatability